mxtommy/Kip/README.md

   4. Deploy and have fun!

 **Collaborate**
-Join us on Slack -> SignalK-dev / Apps_and_client channel.
+Join us on Slack -> Signalk-dev / Apps_and_client channel.
 We will hook up and assist as best we can.

 # Feature Ideas
  * Improved Metadata configuration